 Of course, not everyone has the time or energy to set aside for a big packing session.
 Maybe you can’t take time off work, or you are exhausted when you knock off work.
 Give yourself plenty of time to pack if this is the case.

-Start the packing a few weeks beforehand rather than leaving everything to the last minute.
+Start the packing especially for fitness equipment moving a few weeks beforehand rather than leaving everything to the last minute.

 Get That Change of Address In On Time